 What is Modafinil?

-Some people consider Modafinil the real life equivalent of NZT (the drug that made Bradley Cooper super smart in 2011’s Limitless), it’s more accurately described as classified as a eugeroic, or wakefulness-promoting agent, and treats sleep related disorders such as excessive daytime sleepiness, narcolepsy, and shift work sleep disorder.
-Modafinil also has off-label uses as a nootropic (cognitive enhancer) to boost focus and productivity.
+Known as an unofficial nootropic (or cognitive enhancer), Modafinil is considered to be the real-life version of NZT – the drug that made Bradley Cooper’s character smarter, more likable, and more bangable in 2011’s Limitless.
+In reality, however, Modafinil is classified as a eugeroic, or wakefulness-promoting agent, that treats sleep related disorders such as excessive daytime sleepiness, narcolepsy, and shift work sleep disorder.
 Research has also found the drug to positively affect some ADHD, motion sickness, personality and psychiatric disorders, weight loss issues, and cocaine addiction cases.

 What Does Modafinil Do?